What is in this article?:

 Pressure is a key factor in almost every fluid-power circuit.
-Pressure transducers can interface that factor with the control system.
+Pressure transducers convert fluid pressure to an electrical signal for monitoring and control of pressure in electronic control systems.

 Pressure transducers, when connected to an appropriate electrical source and exposed to a pressure source, will produce an electrical output signal (voltage, current, or frequency) proportional to the pressure.
-Most transducers are designed to produce output that is linear with the applied pressure and independent of other system variables - the most important of these being temperature.
-Most outputs are millivolts, volts, milliamperes, and, sometimes, kilohertz.
+Most transducers are designed to produce output that is linear with the applied pressure and independent of other system variables — the most important of these being temperature.
+Most outputs are mVv, V, mA, and, sometimes, as a frequency.

 Pressure transducers that generate a current output usually are called transmitters.
 By definition, they are variable-current devices and produce 4- to 20-mA outputs with supplies of widely varying voltage.